 Stress affects the bodies ability to regulate the stress hormone cortisol, which influences your metabolism, immunity, sleep cycle and blood pressure.
-Too much cortisol can leave you feeling run-down, tired, and subject to weight gain.
+Too much cortisol can leave you feeling run-down, tired, and at risk of weight gain.
 It also has the annoying ability to distract your mind and overwhelm your body.
 Apart from reducing your motivation, you’ll have a hard time reaching your running goals when your mind is elsewhere.

 This is where massage comes in.
 It has been proven to reduce cortisol levels by as much as 30 percent.
 The act of touch and rhythmic kneading of massage helps the body to relax.
-This emotional response is triggered by the body’s natural happiness and relaxation hormone, serotonin.
-When the body releases serotonin, it helps stabilizes our mood and also keeps eating, digestion, and sleeping in check.
+This emotional response is triggered by the body’s natural happiness and relaxation hormone – serotonin.
+When the body releases serotonin, it helps stabilise our mood and also keeps eating, digestion, and sleeping in check.

 What Are the Best Types of Massage for Runners?

-There is no one-size-fits-all answer to this question unfortunately.
-The best type of massage for runners depends on the individual’s specific needs and preferences.
+Unfortunately, there is no one-size-fits-all answer to this question.
+The best type of massage for runners depends on the specific needs and preferences of the individual.
 However, there are some more common types of massages that can be beneficial for runners.
 These include Swedish massage, deep tissue massage, and trigger point massage.

 In addition to the above and slightly more focused on state of mind, many massage therapists will work around the head, face, neck and shoulders.
 This is where people often carry the most amount of tension caused by stress.
 This tension can often result in headaches, tightness around the jaw and teeth grinding.
-Massage is a great solution for reducing this tightness.
+Massage is a great solution for reducing these symptoms of tension.

 Swedish massage is a gentle type of massage that helps relax the muscles and improve blood circulation.
 Great for relaxing and sleep!
 It is more well know than some of the other massage styles.
 Usually associated with some good old pampering in the spa.

 This sort of relaxing massage can be particularly beneficial before a competition.
 The long flowing strokes used in Swedish massage help release muscle tension and increase blood flow.
-Increased blood flow means the muscles get the oxygen they need, and helps remove lactic acid.
+Increased blood flow means the muscles get the oxygen they need, while simultaneously reducing the amount of lactic acid.

 It is best to book in a Swedish massage a few days before a race.
 The night before may leave you a little too sluggish!